We powerfully reconnect people to Judaism

 97% had a unique experience of ritual and spirituality

 We are delighted that our rite-of-passage program for middle-schoolers, B’naiture, is one of six national winners of the Lippman Kanfer Prize for Applied Jewish Wisdom, recognizing programs that help people apply Jewish wisdom to live better lives and shape a better world.

 Our staff and board have received local and national recognition for their amazing work

 2016 Lloyd W. Dinkelspiel Young Leadership Award Winner

 Lead mentor Sarai Shapiro

 2016 Helen Diller Family Awards for Excellence in Jewish Education

 2014 Wexner Fellowship

-We are proud to be named one of the nation’s most innovative Jewish nonprofits five years running by Slingshot Fund!
+We are proud to be named one of the nation’s most innovative Jewish nonprofits six years running by Slingshot Fund!